MichaelChaoLi-cpu/Malaria_And_Climate_Change/README.md

-# Malaria_And_Climate_Change
+# Global malaria infection risk from climate change
 This repo (DP13) is used to detect the relationship between malaria and climate change.

-## Summary:
+## Abstract:

-### Background:

 As a long-standing public health issue, malaria still severely hits many parts of this world, especially Africa.
 With greenhouse gas emissions, temperatures keep rising.
-We aim to quantify the impacts of global warming on the malaria infection rate in all epidemic regions and identify the most vulnerable areas.

-### Methods:

-We estimate the coefficients of relationships among variables by geographically weighted panel regression.
-Four scenarios based on diverse shared socio-economic pathways (SSPs) are employed, including SSP1-2.6, SSP2-4.6, SSP3-7.0, and SSP5-8.5.
-We estimate the differences between the predicted PfPR2-10 globally under different SSP scenarios during several periods and malaria infection case changes due to those differences.

-### Findings:

-The globally average malaria infection case changes (IICs) from SSP1-2.6 to SSP2-4.5, to SSP3-7.0, and to SSP5-8.5 in the over-40-milliong-km2 epidemic regions are 0.129 (95% uncertainty interal [UI] 0.122 – 0.136), 0.072 (0.068 – 0.077), and 0.056 (0.052 – 0.060) case/km2 during 2021 – 2040, respectively.
-During 2041 – 2060 and 2081 – 2100, the IICs of three scenario shifts are -0.149 (-0.157 - -0.141), -0.492 (-0.519 - -0.465), -0.517 (-0.548 - -0.486), -1.564 (-1.653 - -1.474), -4.711 (-4.979 - -4.442), and -3.216 (-3.457 - -2.980) case/km2, respectively.
-Moreover, the increase in temperature adversely affects malaria the most in Africa during 2021 – 2040, where is most severely hit by malaria.
+Based on diverse shared socio-economic pathways (SSPs), the future temperatures are estimated.
+However, the impacts of climate change on the malaria infection rate in all epidemic regions are unknown.
+Here, we estimate the differences in the predicted malaria infection rate globally under different SSPs during several periods and malaria infection case changes (MICCs) due to those differences.
+Our results indicate that the globally MICCs from SSP1-2.6 to SSP2-4.5, to SSP3-7.0, and to SSP5-8.5 are 6.506 (95% uncertainty interval [UI] 6.150 – 6.861) million, 3.655 (3.416 – 3.894) million, and 2.823 (2.635 – 3.012) million during 2021 – 2040, respectively, which are 2.699%, 1.517%, and 1.171% increase, compared with 241 million infection cases in 2020.
+The temperature increase adversely affects malaria the most in Africa during 2021 – 2040.
+During 2081 – 2100, the MIICs of three scenario shifts are -79.109 (-83.626 - -74.591) million, -238.337 (-251.920 - -0.141) million, and -162.692 (-174.628 - -150.757) million, which are -32.825%, -98.895%, and -67.507% increase.
+Climate change would increase the danger and risk of malaria in the most vulnerable regions in the near term, which aggravates the difficulty of eliminating malaria.
+GHG emissions reduction is a potential pathway to protect people from malaria.

-### Interpretation:
-Global warming would increase the danger and risk of malaria in the most vulnerable regions in the near term, which aggravates the difficulty of eliminating malaria.
-GHG emissions reduction is a potential pathway to protect the people from malaria.

 ## Author
 Chao Li, Shunsuke Managi